rusudinu/journalist-accreditation-with-dlt/README.md

 Start the hyperledger chain by running server-boot.sh found in the hyperledger folder.

 Remember after changing the contract to run npm run build in its folder.

+When running the core backend set either ethereum or hyperledger as profile.